 This type of organic Pins automatically syncs information from the website to your Pins.
 You can identify them from the additional information above or below the image on closeup; as well as by the bold title in the feed.
 Having automated pins that are more noticed by the Pinterest algorithm can be a good benefit.
 It can update any potential changes without requiring you to convert them manually all the time.

 Depending on your goals, there are different social media platforms to consider.
-You can achieve your goal to increase organic traffic on Pinterest with a simple content marketing plan, and the tools mentioned before.
+You can achieve your goal to increase organic traffic on Pinterest with a Pinterest growth agency, content marketing plan and the tools mentioned before.
 They will save time, and incorporate efficiency in your marketing.
 Keep in mind that everything takes time and practice.
 Consistency and quality content is a formula for success.